DiaHassan/II1305-Team-Echo/README.md

 <!-- Info here -->

 #### [Project/code/linkedIn/](https://github.com/DiaHassan/II1305-Team-Echo/blob/main/Project/code/linkedIn)
-In the folder there's a file, ```GetGeoids.py```, that uses selenium to search Linkedid for all their municipalities and extracts their geo id and puts them in a text file.
-This text file is then used in ```linkedIn.py``` to be able to search for jobs in every municipality in Sweden.
-The program then extract the html file for each job ad and extracts the data that is needed and converts it into a format suitable for the database before sending it.

-**ALTERNATIV DOKUMENTATION FÖR LINKEDIN**

 All files in the ```linkedIn``` folder are used to web scrape job listing data from LinkedIn.
 This folder consists of ```linkedIn.py``` and ```getGeoId.py```.
 To just extract data from LinkedIn, the following code will return all data in a list:
 ```python